KelvinMsft/kHypervisor/README.md

 # kHypervisor

 # Introduction
 kHypervisor is an Open Source light-weighted Hypervisor that's capable for nested virtualization in Windows x64 platform, as an extended work of HyperPlatform

-# Advantages
-kHypervisor provide an light-weighted virtulized environment for nesting Guest Hypervisor
-- VM Entry Emulation , with VMCS state check which is a good solution for debugging VMEntry fail, and locate the actual failure location.
-- VM Exit  Emulation
-- Nested VM Exit Event
-- The code is simple and minimize as a nested vmm.

 # Environment
   * Visual Studio 2015 update 3